Frequently asked questions

 Cash or cheque pledges without email: Cash or cheque donations of $20 or more will be receipted with a valid legible donor name and mailing address by post after the event.

 You can now fundraise for Jean Up online.
-Register for your own fundraising page and use a web link to email around to collect donations.
+Register for your own fundraising page and share your fundraising page link to collect donations.
 Tax receipts will be automatically issued for gifts $20 and over, and you’ll be able to see your total fundraising accomplishments in real time.

-We’re encouraging everyone to submit donations online this year so we can celebrate a live total on May 31.
-The easiest way to collect donations online is to send your company or school’s fundraising page link around to your networks.
+We’re encouraging everyone to submit donations online this year so we can celebrate a live total on April 30.
+The easiest way to collect donations online is to send your organization or school fundraising page link around to your networks.